 The verdict: Vegan protein shakes

-If price wasn’t an issue, the NGX bodyfuel with its personalised nutrition is definitely the most impressive vegan protein powder currently out there.
+If money were no issue, the NGX bodyfuel, with its personalised nutrition, is definitely the most impressive vegan protein powder currently out there.
 We loved the fact that it’s optimised especially for you and targets everything your body personally needs.
-The downside is that unless you want to set up a regular delivery, it will cost you a pretty £134.98 for a one-off DNA test and bodyfuel.
+The downside is that unless you want to set up a regular delivery, it will cost you a pretty penny for a one-off DNA test and bodyfuel.

 Say goodbye to post-workout soreness with the best massage guns for relieving aches and pains